adigargindia/demoaniket/README.md

-# demoaniket
+# starter-web
-this is to show how to bring in code from some other repostiry
+This is a demo starter web project
+For demo purposes

+this is noted